darkphotonconsulting/pi-gen/README.md

 ### Stage specification

-If you wish to build up to a specified stage (such as building up to stage 2 for a lite system), place an empty file named `SKIP` in each of the `./stage` directories you wish not to include.
+This branch is hardwired to build stages 0-4, and export stage4 with all Computer Vision and Machine Learning tools.

-Then add an empty file named `SKIP_IMAGES` to `./stage4` (if building up to stage 2) or to `./stage2` (if building a minimal system).
+If you wish to build up to a specified stage, you should be using the official pi-gen repository and not this fork.
+This is specifically for building a pi system to back WOBv3.

 ```bash
 # Example for building a lite system